mechatroner/vscode_rainbow_csv/README.md

 #### Content-based separator autodetection
 Rainbow CSV runs a table autodetection algorithm for all "Plain Text" and "*.csv" files.
 In most cases, this is a very cheap operation because autodetection usually stops after checking only 1 or 2 topmost lines.
-Autodetection can be disabled in the extension settings.
+Autodetection can be adjusted or disabled in the extension settings.
-By default only comma, tab, semicolon and pipe are tried during autodetection, but you can adjust the list of candidate separators in extension settings.

 #### Customizing file extension - separator association